kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

 // ObjectMeta is metadata that all persisted resources must have, which includes all objects
 // users must create.
 This is a copy of customizable fields from metav1.ObjectMeta. type ObjectMeta struct {
-	// Name must be unique within a namespace.
-Is required when creating resources, although
+  // Name must be unique within a component instance.
+Name is primarily
-	// some resources may allow a client to request the generation of an appropriate name
-	// automatically.
-Name is primarily intended for creation idempotence and configuration
+  // intended for conformance and compatibility with standard project tooling
-	// definition.
+  // as well as configuration definition.
+  //
   // Cannot be updated.
+  //
 	// More info: http://kubernetes.io/docs/user-guide/identifiers#names
 	// +optional
 	Name string `json:"name,omitempty" protobuf:"bytes,1,opt,name=name"`